Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 • Paint or Stain

-Total 21.01 includes the dowel that you may not need to buy.
+Total 21.01 includes the dowel, which you may not need to purchase.

-My daughter Jamie takes after me in the fact that when we get an idea, we want it done YESTERDAY!
-The moment I figured out what I wanted to do, I grabbed one of my tv tray tables and started dismantling it.
+My daughter, Jamie, takes after me in that when we get an idea, we want it done yesterday!
+The moment I figured out what I wanted to do, I grabbed one of my TV tray tables and started dismantling it.
 The plan was to use the top “as is” and just make taller legs for it.
 What do you think?
 Does it sound doable?

 I had to pop off some lock washers in order to dismantle the top.

-To remove the pin without messing up the cleat, I grabbed the pin with the claw of one hammer and used another hammer to tap the pin out.
+To remove the pin without damaging the cleat, I grasped the pin with the claw of one hammer and used another hammer to tap the pin out.

 dislodge dowel by removing screw